ISIS case: NIA raids at Thanjavur district and Tiruchirapalli city

 The intention was to further the ideology of the terror group and also recruit persons into the ISIS.

-Further this module had planned on carrying out terrorist attacks in Kerala and Tamil Nadu.
+Further, this module had planned on carrying out terrorist attacks in Kerala and Tamil Nadu.

 It was also further learnt that these members were following the ideology of the Sri Lankan ISIS leader Zahran Hashim and his associates.

-Now, during searches at the houses of two associates of the arrested accused persons, namely Alavudeen resident of Thanjavur and S. Sarfudeen resident of Tiruchirapalli, digital devices including two laptops, six mobile phones, eleven SIM cards, one pen drive, one hard disc, one memory card, five CDs/ DVDs, one axe besides seventeen documents have been seized.
+Now, during searches at the houses of two associates of the arrested accused persons, namely Alavudeen resident of Thanjavur and S Sarfudeen resident of Tiruchirapalli, digital devices including two laptops, six mobile phones, eleven SIM cards, one pen drive, one hard disc, one memory card, five CDs/ DVDs, one axe besides seventeen documents have been seized.

 Why the ISIS menace haunting Tamil Nadu cannot be ignored